zzzprojects/docs/entityframework.net/pages/TBD/documentations/providers-mysql.md

 ---
 PermaID: 1000097
-Title: Entity Framework MySQL - Learn About this Provider
+Title: Entity Framework MySQL - Learn More About this Provider
 MetaDescription: Unlock the power of Entity Framework by learning how to use MySQL providers in your project.
-LastMod: 2023-02-18
+LastMod: 2025-06-18
 Tags: provider mysql
 ---

-# Entity Framework MySQL: Discover About this Provider
+# Entity Framework MySQL: Discover More About this Provider

 ## Introduction